Brittany Gerstein of Tulane University has no relevant financial relationships to disclose.)

 Dr. Schor of the National Institute of Neurological Disorders and Stroke has no relevant financial relationships to disclose.)

 Literature focused on the physiologic mechanisms of cerebral edema in the pediatric population is limited and often extrapolated from the adult population; however, there are many hypotheses on the mechanisms of brain edema for this defined population.
-In this article, the author provides a synoptic description of pathophysiologic mechanisms of cerebral edema in the pediatric patient.
-The author describes cytogenic and vasogenic mechanisms of brain edema in patients with Reye syndrome, Reye-like syndrome, toxic exposure, neuroexcitatory encephalopathy, viral encephalopathy, fulminant hepatic failure, shaken baby syndrome, and diabetic ketoacidosis.
+In this article, the authors provide a synoptic description of pathophysiologic mechanisms of cerebral edema in the pediatric patient.
+The authors describe cytogenic and vasogenic mechanisms of brain edema in patients with Reye syndrome, Reye-like syndrome, toxic exposure, neuroexcitatory encephalopathy, viral encephalopathy, fulminant hepatic failure, shaken baby syndrome, and diabetic ketoacidosis.
 New information further elucidating the etiology and underlying mechanisms of cerebral edema in children with severe diabetic ketoacidosis is presented in this update.

 Historical note and terminology